appgenicx/mobile-ui-playground/README.md

 - Change all "View All" button colors to Red.
 - In Product Categories, set cross_axis_count to 4.
 - Increase the spacing between grid items in Product Categories: set cross_axis_spacing to 40 and main_axis_spacing to 40.
+- Remove all Items from the Trending Products section.
+- Remove the Trending Products section entirely.

 Tips:
 - Be specific about which section you are modifying (e.g., carousel, product_category, scheme, hot_trending_products).